 Before the Meeting

-- It’s really nice touch if you contact your assigned speaker a few days before the meeting to introduce yourself, wish them luck and to discuss any particular requirements of the project being undertaken.
+- It’s a really nice touch if you contact your assigned speaker a few days before the meeting to introduce yourself, wish them luck and discuss any particular requirements of the project being undertaken.
 Also enquire if there are any areas of performance of which the speaker would like you to take particular notice.

 - Note, however, that your assigned speaker might change after the first announcement if late changes are made to the programme.

 - Arrive with sufficient time to discuss your introduction with the Toastmaster and discuss the evaluation with the Speaker.

 - Remember to obtain the manual from the speaker to complete.

 - After the break, the Toastmaster will call you to the stage.
 Remember to shake hands with the Toastmaster and greet the audience by saying, “Mr/Mme Toastmaster, fellow Toastmasters and most welcome guests…”

 - You should give your evaluation in the third person rather than addressing the speaker directly, e.g “Joe made great use of vocal variety” rather than “you made great use of vocal variety”

 - When you have finished your evaluation, hand the stage back to the Toastmaster by shaking hands

 - Finally, if you have not completed your Competent Leadership Award and still need this role signed-‐up you should: (A) give your CL manual to another member before the meeting starts with the required role identified and ask her/him to complete the required section; and (B) ensure you cover all of the objectives of the selected CL Project during your performance of the role